Dalbee/Data-Integration-with-Talend/games sales ranking job/pictures/README.md

-This folder cantians the images for the games sales ranking job
+This folder contains the images for the games sales ranking job